C0Assassin/rb4-to-rb2/README.md

 *  Steely Dan - Peg
 *  Steely Dan - Reelin' In the Years
 *  Stephen Sanchez - Until I Found You
-*  Steppenwolf - Born to be Wild
+*  Steppenwolf - Born to Be Wild
 *  Stone Temple Pilots - Wicked Garden %
+*  Stray Cats - Rock This Town
 *  Taking Back Sunday - A Decade Under the Influence
-*  Taking Back Sunday - Cute Without The 'E' (Cut From the Team)
+*  Taking Back Sunday - Cute Without the 'E' (Cut from the Team)
 *  Ted Nugent - Stranglehold
-*  Teenage Wrist - Earth Is A Black Hole
+*  Teenage Wrist - Earth Is a Black Hole
 *  Temple of the Dog - Hunger Strike
 *  Third Eye Blind - Jumper
 *  Three Days Grace - Never Too Late
 *  Tom Petty and the Heartbreakers - Don't Do Me Like That
 *  Tonic - If You Could Only See
 *  Toto - Africa
-*  Toto - Hold The Line
+*  Toto - Hold the Line
 *  Twenty One Pilots - Heathens
 *  Twenty One Pilots - Stressed Out
 *  Twisted Sister - I Wanna Rock
 *  Twisted Sister - We're Not Gonna Take It
 *  UB40 - Red Red Wine
 *  Van Halen - Ain't Talkin' 'Bout Love
-*  Van Halen - And The Cradle Will Rock...
+*  Van Halen - And the Cradle Will Rock...
-*  Van Halen - Dance The Night Away
+*  Van Halen - Dance the Night Away
 *  Van Halen - Hot for Teacher (2x option available)
 *  Van Halen - Runnin' with the Devil
 *  Van Halen - Unchained